Advancing Collegiate Financial Wellness as an Essential Ingredient for Student Success

 MICHAEL G. McMILLAN, Ph.D., CFA, CPA, CCEP

-ROBERT H. SMITH SCHOOL OF BUSINESS, UNIVERSITY OF MARYLAND
+ROBERT H. SMITH SCHOOL OF BUSINESS

 LAKEYLA "KEYLA" WHITAKER

-FINANCIAL WELLNESS COORDINATOR OF ESSENTIAL NEEDS, UNIVERSITY OF MARYLAND
+FINANCIAL WELLNESS COORDINATOR OF ESSENTIAL NEEDS

 Agenda